Unlocking your access fiber with universal aggregation

-In part one, of this two-part blog series on universal aggregation, I discussed how universal aggregation could help controlled network operators capital expensive (CAPEX), where the network operator owns the fiber infrastructure.
-In this blog, I’ll discuss how universal aggregation assists operational expenses (OPEX), where the network operator leases the feeder infrastructure.
+In part one, of this two-part blog series on universal aggregation, we discussed how universal aggregation could help controlled network operators capital expensive (CAPEX), where the network operator owns the fiber infrastructure.
+In this blog, we’ll discuss how universal aggregation assists operational expenses (OPEX), where the network operator leases the feeder infrastructure.

 When deciding to connect to fiber, there are several options to consider.
 Network operators can use a fully managed lit fiber service from an access provider or use different types of dark fiber – for their own (unique) transport service.
 There are three main types: